yanshifeng08/oss/intl.en-US/Best Practices/Data security/Protect data by performing server-side encryption.md

     # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
 We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
 To create a RAM account, log on to the [RAM console](https://ram.console.aliyun.com).
     auth = oss2.Auth('<yourAccessKeyId>', '<yourAccessKeySecret>
     ')
-    This example uses the endpoint oss-cn-hongkong (Hong Kong).
+    This example uses the endpoint oss-cn-hongkong.
 Specify the actual endpoint based on your requirements. bucket = oss2.Bucket(auth, 'http://oss-cn-hongkong.aliyuncs.com', 'test-hongkong-2025')

     bucket.update_object_meta('01.txt',{'x-oss-server-side-encryption':'KMS'})